xster/flutter-wiki/Desktop-shells.md

 Only debug mode is currently supported for Windows and Linux.

+### IDEs ###

+If you have enabled desktop support and added a desktop runner to your project, as described above, your desktop should appear as an available device in Android Studio or VS Code for that project.
+The standard Flutter build and run workflows should then automatically work for desktop as well.

 ### Plugins

 Plugin tooling for Windows and Linux is not yet implemented.
 For now you must manually update your native build (`vcxproj`, `Makefile`) to build each plugin, include its header, register it, and link its shared library with the executable.
 See the [plugins section of the flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding/tree/master/plugins) for an example plugin to use as a starting point for building your own, and for details on using plugins built from that example.